remp2020/crm-skeleton/README.md

 }
 ```

-The `params()` method allows you to define GET/POST params and to flag them whether they should be required or not.
 The `handle()` method allows you to implement your business logic and return the output.
 By default all API handlers return text output.
-We used `JsonResponse` in our example to indicate `application/json` header and automatic JSON encoding of response by application.
+We used `Crm\ApiModule\Api\JsonResponse` in our example to indicate `application/json` header and automatic JSON encoding of response by application.

 You might want to use JSON input instead of GET/POST parameters.
 To read JSON input, we advise to put following snippet to the beginning of `handle()` method: